-A team of researchers at Purdue University in the United States claims to have discovered the ingredient, the "chemistry behind the origin of life on Earth "cit.
-And he is announcing it with extreme certainty and determination.
+A team of researchers at Purdue University in the US say they have discovered the ingredient, the “chemistry behind the origin of life on Earth” cit.
+And she is announcing it with extreme confidence and determination.

-Graham Cooks, a professor of chemistry at Purdue, is the lead author of the new study, published in the journal Proceedings of the National Academy of Sciences (I link it here).
+Graham Cooks, a chemistry professor at Purdue, is the lead author of the new study, published in the journal Proceedings of the National Academy of Sciences (I link it here).
 He doesn't mince words:

-It is an incredible discovery, it is the secret ingredient for building life.
+It's an incredible discovery, it's the secret ingredient for building life.
 It is the first demonstration that primordial molecules, simple amino acids, spontaneously form peptides, the building blocks of life, in droplets of pure water.

 Graham Cooks in the statement presenting the results of the study.